mmcintyre1/its-my-notes/notes/educational_books/the-design-of-everyday-things.md

 ## 4: Knowing What to Do: Constraints, Discoverability, and Feedback
 ### Key Chapter Takeaways
+Not all knowledge needs to exist in the head, and there are several ways to convey knowledge in the world, including various flavors of constraints and forcing functions.
+Additionally, feedback via sound can also guide desired behavior.
+It is the task of the designer to understand how to leverage these sorts of mechanisms to impart knowledge to the users of their products.

 ### Four Kinds of Constraints
 1. **physical** - physical limitations constrain possible operations